Gnosis-Auction/auction-contracts/README.md

 export NETWORK=<Your Network>
 export INFURA_KEY=<Your infura key>
 export PK=<Your private key _for the signing address_.
 The address for this key should not hold any ETH>
+export PINATA_JWT=<Your Pinata Key for saving the signatures>
 yarn hardhat generateSignatures --auction-id "Your auctionId" --file-with-address "./your_address_inputs.txt" --network $NETWORK
 ```

+The generated signatures will be uploaded to your pinata account.
+Currently in order to access these signatures, a Front End instance needs to be hosted with the same pinata key in order to access them on the auction site.
+We are currently looking for other decentralised storage options to avoid this step.

 ## Audit